ytnegmas/onpremk8s/README.md

 * leverages the `sha:` digest and commits it into the helm chart values, which then inturn updates the digest in k3s via gitops automatically

 ## Other Items of note
-* Leveraged the Tailscale kubernetes operator (installed via ArgoCD) and configured tailscale to leverage magic DNS and TLS to allow for public access of the ingress
+* Leveraged the Tailscale Kubernetes operator (installed via ArgoCD) and configured Tailscale to use Magic DNS and TLS, enabling public access to the ingress.
-  * When my k3s cluster is spun up, the url is [https://simple-webapp.tail948a3d.ts.net/info](https://simple-webapp.tail948a3d.ts.net/info)
+  * When the k3s cluster is running, the application is available at: [https://simple-webapp.tail948a3d.ts.net/info](https://simple-webapp.tail948a3d.ts.net/info)

-* I kept all my secrets local to my machine to initialize in k3s, and did not pass secrets via CI.
-This was the easiest way to prevent committing secrets but there are more mature way of doing this
+* Kept all secrets local to my machine for initialization in k3s, rather than passing them through CI.
+This was the simplest way to avoid committing secrets, though there are more mature approaches to secret management.

-* Added self hosted runners in the same k3s cluster by using the `actions-runner-controller` operator.
-This is working by having a ephermeral pods in k3s be a target for a GHA jobs.
-Confirmed working in my personal github account
+* Added self-hosted runners in the same k3s cluster using the `actions-runner-controller` operator.
+This works by running ephemeral pods in k3s as targets for GitHub Actions jobs.
+Verified functionality in my personal GitHub account.
-  * found in `gitops/apps/self-hosted-runners.yaml` and `gitops/apps/arc-runners`
+  * Configuration is located in [gitops/apps/self-hosted-runners.yaml](gitops/apps/self-hosted-runners.yaml) and [gitops/apps/arc-runners](gitops/apps/arc-runners)
-  * A dependency was `cert-manager` so that was also installed
+  * A dependency for this setup was cert-manager, which was also installed

 # Architecture
 <img src="diagram.png" alt="Architecture Diagram" width="600"/>